Kathrin-ddggxh/CI-PP3_hangman/README.md

 This project was built with Python3 as the "Python's Essentials" Project (portfolio project 3) for Code Insitute.

+## Bugs

+**Word not displaying fully when game won**:

+After entering the last letter of the fully guessed word, the last letter is not added to the word display.
+Therefore the finished word doesn't display properly.

 ## Credits

 ### Data